Aina316/Meta-Capstone-Project/README.md

 - **Game Browse & Search:**
   - Browse all games available for borrowing in a dynamic grid.
-  - Search for games by title, platform, or owner.
+  - Search for games by title, platform, or genre.
   - Clear search results with a button.
   - Filter games by availability, platform, and genre.

 - **Game Details:**
-  - View detailed information for any game in a modal (title, platform, genre, ranking, condition, availability, etc.).
+  - View detailed information for any game in a modal (title, platform, genre, availability, no of copies etc.).

 - **Lending System:**
   - Send borrow requests for available games.